 House prices: Expert discusses ‘interesting’ pricing differences

-Property website Zoopla has revealed the most expensive towns to buy in outside of London – so if you’ve got a few million to spare, you might want to consider buying a home in one of the following much-desired areas.
+Property website Zoopla has revealed the most expensive towns to buy in outside of – so if you’ve got a few million to spare, you might want to consider in one of the following much-desired areas.

 The housing market has gone from strength to strength despite years of economic difficulty for the UK – and homebuyers are largely undeterred from securing their dream home, particularly in the most desirable areas of the UK